Thorlabs/Insights_and_Applications/Walk-off calculation for entangled SPDC/Readme.md

 The CrystalSystem class also provides a method to rotate the SPDC crystal by 90° around the pump beam direction, which automatically rotates the compensation crystals accordingly (for crossed Type-I SPDC systems).
 Note, that without changes of the crystal parameters this ususally leads to a change of total temporal walk-off.

 ### Detection Aperture / Plane
 One of the purposes of this script is to calculate spatial walk-off, i.e. the phase difference of horizontal and vertical polarization depending on the photon-pair output angle or spatial position.
 For the calculations done here, effectively only angles are relevant.
 However, it is not really intuitive to think about the problem in terms of angular ranges.
-Instead it is much easier to grasp when thinking about positions on a "detection" plane instead.
+Instead, it is much easier to grasp when thinking about positions on a "detection" plane instead.

 Here, we (somewhat arbitrarily) place this plane at the iris apertures in front of the lenses focussing the photon pairs onto the very small sensitive area of the actual detectors.
 This makes it easy to understand how spatial walk-off effects are influenced by different aperture sizes, as it just 1:1 changes the detection area integrated over in the output plots.